cms-dev/cms/docs/Running CMS.rst

     cmsWorker

+When using both ephemeral and static services, cmsResourceService will start only the static ones.

 Note that it is your duty to keep CMS's configuration synchronized among the machines.

 You should now be able to start exploring the admin interface, by default at http://localhost:8889/.
 The interface is accessible with an admin account, which you need to create first using the AddAdmin command, for example: